-The best objects are those that possess two outstanding qualities.
-First, a good object for Wisconsin 101 is one that is interesting in its own right, and not just as a symbol or stand-in for a historical event or issue.
-Ideally, the presentation of such an object to a viewer raises a handful of questions related to how the object was made, what it was used for, what it can tell us about daily life at a moment in history, and so on.
+- A good object for Wisconsin 101 is one that is interesting in its own right, and not just as a symbol or stand-in for a historical event or issue.
+Ideally, the object raises a handful of questions related to how it was made, what it was used for, what it can tell us about daily life at a moment in history, and so on.

-Second, and just as importantly, a good object should have a strong connection to one particular place in Wisconsin.
+- A good object must have a strong connection to one particular place in Wisconsin.
 The object need not be unique to that place, nor does it even have to be unique to Wisconsin.
 Yet the stories grouped with the object must be able to explain how knowing about the object also presents us with something interesting about the history of one place in Wisconsin.
 The Wilson Place door, for example, points us toward James Stout, an industrialist and the founder of the Stout Institute, a mechanical-arts school in Menomonie.
 Eventually the Stout Institute joined the UW System as UW-Stout.

 If you have any trouble finding an object or have questions about the suitability of an object you’ve found, contact Wisconsin 101’s Managing Editor.
 They will be happy to assist you in finding an good object to write about.